countr/website/content/docs/01-features/05-bypass-deletion.md

 ## How to set up {#how}

 You can add a bypassable role with the `/bypassroles add` command.
 You can list all your bypassable roles with the `/bypassroles list` command.
 You can also remove a bypassable role with the `/bypassroles remove` command.

-To add a bypassable role, use the `/bypassroles add` command.
-You can list all of your bypassable roles with the `/bypassroles list` command.
-To remove a bypassable role, use the `/bypassroles remove` command.